ahzqr/wordle-reimagined/README.md

 <br>

 ## Deployment
-The game is deployed on GitHub pages, and you can play the game here: https://chrysaliswoon.github.io/CatrisProject/
+The game is deployed on Vercel pages, and you can play the game here: https://wordleremake.vercel.app/

 <br>